cs1302uga/cs1302-urgency-queue/README.md

 creating a post about something like this the day or night the project is due is probably not the best idea.

-# Appendix - Project Checklist
+# Appendix - Suggested Checklist

 To help you with planning out this project, here are some suggested steps you can take that your instructors believe will help you complete the project more